Metrics for Graph Comparison: A Practitioner's Guide: Methods

-We will compare both binary and weighted connectomes, generated at multiple thresholding levels.
+We will compare both binary and weighted connectomes, generated for multiple thresholds.
 This will allow us to be confident that our results are not artifacts of poorly chosen parameters in our definition of the connectome graph.